greylore-d20/foundryvtt-pathfinder1/CONTRIBUTING.md

 - Feature requests should not only contain a summary of the desired feature, but ideally examples for which this feature would be necessary or useful.
   - If the change in question includes matters of design or layout, attaching mock-ups is a valuable tool to make sure all contributors can visualize it.

+## Localization

+Translations of `lang` files are managed using [Weblate](https://weblate.foundryvtt-hub.com/git/pf1/main/), a web-based translation platform.
+Editing translations on Weblate is the preferred way to contribute translations.

+The contents of the help browser are written in Markdown and managed separately.
+To contribute translations for those files, create and/or edit files in the [`help`](help) directory, following the directory structure of the [English files](help/en).
+To merge changes to markdown files into `lang` files and check them within Foundry, run `npm run lang`.

 ## Merge Requests

 Merge requests are the most direct way to get ideas or changes implemented into the system and provide a streamlined way to update and share system translations.